Dates Gone Wrong

-Working as receptionist I met a guy who seemed pretty normal, that was, in comparison to some who worked there.
-He was a hair stylist and straight, which automatically put him into a category of contenders.
+Working as receptionist I had lots of opportunities to meet people.
+One guy I met seemed pretty normal, you know, in comparison to some of the people who worked there.
+His hair was a natural color and he seemed to like girls.
+This automatically made him a contender.

 Brunch at the Lake

-Wayne and I shared a table with our coworkers and after a few dances, he seemed like a fun sort of guy.
-At the end of the night, he invited me to his house for brunch the next day where he promised to show me around the beautiful lake where he lived.
-He failed to mention that he lived in a nudist colony.
+Wayne and I shared a table with several others from the salon.
+After a few dances, we got to talking and he seemed like a nice guy.
+By the end of the night, he'd invited me to his house for brunch the next day and promised to show me around the beautiful lake where he lived.
+One thing he failed to mention was that he lived in a nudist colony.

-My first clue was when we stopped at the entrance gate to the property.
-I tried to avert my eyes from the guy who raised the crossing gate at the entry wearing only a hat.
-He was no youngster and not in the best of physical shape with a hairy paunch of a stomach.
+My first clue was at the entrance gate to the property where the guy manning the crossing gate was wearing nothing more than a hat.
+He was no youngster and not in the best physical shape with a hairy paunch of a stomach.
 It wasn't the most pleasant visual attraction, let me confide.
-As I grew more nervous, my date assured me I wasn't required to take off my clothes, for which I was truly grateful.
+As I grew more nervous, my date assured me I wasn't required to take off my clothes.
+For that I was truly grateful.

 While my date cooked eggs and bacon in his lovely mobile home, I heard the roar of a lawn mower and I ventured a quick peek out of the window.
-The guy mowing the lawn had on nothing more than tennis shoes.
+The guy mowing the lawn was wearing tennis shoes to protect his feet, but nothing else.
 My thoughts strayed to the danger of dangling appendages and flying objects.

-Believe me, I couldn't wait for that date to be over.
-I spent the entire morning wishing that I had driven my own car.
+Quite frankly, I couldn't wait for that date to be over after spending the entire morning wishing that I had driven my own car.
 That was our first and only date.

 Haven in the Woods